Ring (company): Police partnerships

 In July 2019, Vice publication Motherboard obtained records revealing the extent of Ring's partnership with the Lakeland (Florida) Police Department (LPD).
 The department was granted access to a "Law Enforcement Neighborhood Portal" for making posts on Neighbors and the ability to "request videos directly from Ring users," and received a donation of 15 Ring cameras.
 However, the memorandum of understanding stated that the LPD would be required to participate in "outreach efforts on the platform to encourage adoption of the platform/app" (receiving $10 credits for Ring camera purchases for each new user).
 Ring also recommended that the LPD establish specific new positions for the partnership, including a "social media coordinator".
 Later in the month, Motherboard obtained public records containing an officer's notes from an April 2019 training webinar, which stated that Ring had partnered with at least 200 law enforcement partners.
 In early August 2019, Motherboard also reported that Ring would match payments by cities to cover the subsidized purchase of Ring cameras, so that they could be resold to residents at a discount.

-In November 2020, a pilot program in Jackson, Mississippi, enabled participating Ring users to enable police to livestream their cameras at any time.
+In November 2020, a pilot program in Jackson, Mississippi, enabled participating Ring users to allow police to access live feeds from their cameras at any time.

+In September 2025, Ring launched "Search Party", a feature allowing Ring cameras to use AI to scan for sightings of lost pets reported on its Neighbors platform.
+The "Search Party" feature has faced criticism from critics and privacy advocates for its implications, including the possibility that the technology could be used to perform facial recognition of people, and the feature being opt-out.

+In October 2025, Ring publicly announced a partnership with Flock Safety, under which Flock clients would be also able to use the community requests system to retrieve footage from Ring devices.
+The partnership faced criticism due to Flock's already-controversial automated license plate recognition (ALPR) cameras; the EFF described the partnership as having effectively created a "round-the-clock warrantless digital dragnet that keeps tabs on everyone whether or not they're suspected of any crime."

+In February 2026, following Ring's broadcast of a commercial during Super Bowl LX which portrayed the Search Party feature being used to locate lost dogs, the company was accused of using pathos to normalize mass surveillance, especially due to its partnerships with companies such as Flock.
+Ring responded that that the system was only designed to identify pets and was "not capable of processing human biometrics", and was "[built] with strong privacy protections from the start".

+On February 12, 2026, Ring announced that it would withdraw from its partnership with Flock, and stated that the partnership had never officially been implemented.